TheMatiaz0/TheMatiaz0/README.md

 Good morning or evening! 👋

 I'm Mateusz Kusionowicz.
-I have a 2 years of experience in Unity and C#.
+I have 2 years of experience in Unity and C#.
 Also, in my free time I like to learn Python and create websites (especially frontend).

 I'm open to any business or non-business offers.